sepro/CoNekT/docs/install_linux.md

     cp config.template.py config.py

-Change settings in config.py
+Change settings in config.py. **Apart from configuring paths, also change the secret key and the admin password !**

 Build initial database

     python db_action.py create

 You now have a fresh installation of PlaNet.
-Follow instructions below to fill the database
+How to fill it with your data is included in the section [Building PlaNet 2.0](./building_planet.md)